 What are the risks associated with Zytiga?

-The most common side effects with Zytiga (seen in more than 1 patient in 10) are urinary tract infection, hypokalaemia (low blood potassium levels), high blood pressure and peripheral oedema (swelling of the limbs due to fluid retention) and increases in liver enzymes.
+The most common side effects with Zytiga (seen in more than 1 patient in 10) are urinary tract infection, hypokalaemia (low blood potassium levels), high blood pressure, peripheral oedema (swelling of the limbs due to fluid retention) and increases in liver enzymes.
 Other important side effects include heart problems, liver problems, fractures and allergic alveolitis (a lung reaction causing cough and shortness of breath).
 For the full list of all side effects reported with Zytiga, see the package leaflet.

 Zytiga must not be used in patients with severely reduced liver function.
 It is not for use in women and must not be given to women who are or who may be pregnant.
 For the full list of restrictions, see the package leaflet.